TobySuch/Shifter/docs/BUILD_INSTRUCTIONS.md

 # Build Instructions
 These instructions are to document the build process for creating a new version of the image to push to the image repository of choice.
 This is not intended to be a guide for building the image for an end user, or even a developer.
 This is intended to be a guide for the person who is responsible for building the image and pushing it to the image repository.
+If you are looking to build the project from scratch, check the [README file](/README.md)

 ## Pre-build Instructions
 1. Update the version number in the `package.json` and `package-lock.json` files.
 Commit these changes to the repository.